'So-called judge' derided by Trump known for fairness, work with youth

 "The work of the Judiciary, and this court, is limited to ensuring that the actions taken by the other two branches comport with our country's laws, and more importantly, our constitution," Robart wrote.

-A graduate of Whitman College in Walla Walla, Washington, and Georgetown University Law Center, Robart spent 30 years in private practice at the law firm now known as Lane Powell, before being appointed to the bench by Bush in 2004.
+A graduate of Whitman College in Walla Walla, Washington and Georgetown University Law Center, Robart spent thirty years in private practice at the law firm now known as Lane Powell, before being appointed to the bench by Bush in 2004.

 The judge served in the past as the president of the Seattle Children's Home and was a former trustee of the Children's Home Society of Washington, according to his official biography on the federal court website.
 Those organizations provide mental health services for at-risk youth and help troubled families.